|

 Echium candicans 'Select Pink' was a 1998 San Marcos Growers introduction from a plant given to us by Santa Barbara horticulturist Bruce Van Dyke.
 We discontinued growing this plant in 2006 and replaced it with Echium candicans 'San Bruno Pink' which we feel has much nicer form.
 For more information on the species please see our listing for called Echium candicans.

-The information about Echium candicans 'Select Pink' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+The information displayed on this page about Echium candicans 'Select Pink' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |